 I do think there’s a third phase as well, which is what most people seem to address when talking about how to use LinkedIn for job hunting — commenting on various groups so you’re thought of as an expert, having a very built-out LinkedIn profile so recruiters can find you, even changing your headline to something like “Experienced insurance manager looking to transition to X.” I think a lot of this advice is better suited for people who have been laid off, or are hunting for a new job out of school — but if you’re actively employed it can be a little hard to make those changes without making it obvious that you’ve got one foot out the door.

-Readers, how to you use LinkedIn to change careers or hunt for new jobs?
+Readers, what are your best tips on how to secretly use LinkedIn to change careers or hunt for jobs?
 Have you found that it helped you, hurt you, or didn’t make a difference in your last job change?